Novartis CEO tempers talk of Roche stake sale

 "It's a strategic purchase," Jimenez said of the holding during an interview at the World Economic Forum in Davos.

 "What we mean by that is the value of that stake is worth more than the market price today.
 Today, you couldn't recreate a 30 percent stake in a company like Roche by purchasing on the open market.

-"From a shareholder standpoint, we wouldn't want to sub-optimise the asset, just like we wouldn't want to sub-optimise any other asset."
+"From a shareholder standpoint, we wouldn't want to sub-optimize the asset, just like we wouldn't want to sub-optimize any other asset."